FreshGandalf-y/desklab/README.md

 ## Wy?

-So, i don´t knew what is your bennefit from this Project, i use it to program on my main pc and pull it to my raspberry pi.
+So, i don´t know what is your benefit from this Project, i use it to program on my main pc and pull it to my raspberry pi.

 ## how to install?